deepikanathan/PopularMoviesApp/README.md

 # PopularMoviesApp_Stage2
-This app is developed as part of a graducation requirement for Android Developer Nanodegree from Udacity.
+This app is developed as part of a graduation requirement for Android Developer Nanodegree from Udacity.
 App allows users to discover the most popular movies playing.

 ## Project Overview
 In this second and final stage, I've added additional functionality to the app I built in Stage 1.